 If you absolutely need something in this price range, tread carefully, as you won’t get much low end (think nothing below 60Hz at best), and the volume won’t be enough for mid- to large-size rooms.
 You’ll also notice that there are more “per-pair” models in this price range than in the next few.

 What you’ll also notice is that I’m not listing any examples in this category.
 Honestly, for any audio work that even matters a little bit, there’s nothing in this category worth spending money on, in my opinion.
 Save your cash for the next group, at least.

 Around $150-$200 per speaker

 You’ll start seeing that this price range is the start of some quality speakers.
-Many of the most popular lower priced studio monitors come in this range, such as the Yamaha HS5, JBL 305P MKII, KRK ROKIT 5 G3, and Tannoy Reveal 502, which happens to be my personal favorite studio monitor at this price range.
+Many of the most popular lower priced studio monitors come in this range, such as the newcomer–and budget studio monitor darling–Kali Audio LP-6 (which has been earning rave reviews recently) along with classics like the Yamaha HS5, JBL 305P MKII, KRK ROKIT 5 G3, and Tannoy Reveal 502, which happens to be my current personal favorite studio monitor at this price range.

 You’ll start to get some reasonable low end, but nothing that will thump your chest.
 Nowadays, you can occasionally find a 6″ or 6.5″ driver at the top end of this price range though, so that’s definitely an upgrade if you have the space for it.

 - Kali Audio LP-6 Studio Monitor

 - JBL 305P MkII 5″ 2-Way Powered Studio Monitor

 - KRK RP5G3-NA Rokit 5 Generation 3 Powered Monitor